Sicilian Mafia: Vote buying

 Politicians court mafiosi to obtain votes during elections.
 A mafioso's mere endorsement of a certain candidate can be enough for their clients, relatives, and associates to vote for that candidate.
 A particularly influential mafioso can bring in thousands of votes for a candidate; such is the respect that a mafioso can command.
-Between its 630-member Chamber of Deputies and 315+ member Senate, the Italian Parliament has a huge number of seats (roughly 1 per 64,000 citizens) and a large number of political parties competing for them, meaning that a candidate can win with only a few thousand votes.
+The Italian Parliament historically had a huge number of seats (630 members in the Chamber of Deputies and 315 members in the Senate; roughly 1 per 64,000 citizens) until it was reduced in a 2020 referendum; Italy also has a large number of political parties competing in parliamentary elections.
+These two factors meant that a candidate can win with only a few thousand votes.
 A mafia clan's support can thus be decisive for their success.

 Politicians have always sought us out because we can provide votes. [...] between friends and family, each man of honor can muster up forty to fifty other people.
 There are between 1,500 and 2,000 men of honor in Palermo province.
 Multiply that by fifty and you get a nice package of 75,000 to 100,000 votes to go to friendly parties and candidates.